 Today is supposed to be some shelter pet awareness type thing sponsored by the Shelter Pet Project.
 You’re supposed to cover Facebook with your adopted pets and let all of your friends and family know all about them.
 Most readers of this blog already know, but for those who are new here, I have three dogs.
 All of them are rescues.
 I am a passionate supporter of animal welfare and animal rescue.
 Of the seven Labradors I have owned, six were rescues.
 Emily, Reilly, Lucy and Mugen are gone now, but Jazzmin, Jet and Lexi are here and they bring me so much joy.

 I’m here to tell you that shelter pets are not defective.
 Shelter pets end up in animal shelters because of human failure, not because there is something wrong with them.
-The most common excuses given to shelter workers when pets are surrendered are things like, “moving” or “don’t have time” or my personal favorite, “doesn’t match new furniture.”
-Does that sound like the pet is defective to you?… [Read More]
+The most common excuses given to shelter workers when pets are surrendered are things like, “moving” or “don’t have time” or my personal favorite, “doesn’t match new furniture.”… [Read More]

 I don’t want to get my hopes up, but I have to share a little news.

 Prednisone is working for Jazzmin.
 Her lymph node has shrunk down to the size of a malted milk ball.
 I’m thrilled.
 I don’t know what it means.
 Our vet has been very supportive, but at the same time, he’s been very clear that he does not want to give me false hope.
 Prednisone just means that Jazzmin has more time and feels good while she’s living for as long as she can.
 It is not a cure.
 Her time is still short.
 We’re just making the most of what she has left with the medication.

 Jazzmin’s still feeling great.
 She went out for a walk with my son today and played fetch this evening and as I type this, she is laying behind my chair, grumbling at me because I’m not rubbing her ears.
 I’m getting through another NaNoWriMo with her help.… [Read More]